 Landscape Design

-Planting a new lawn is an exciting project.
-However, knowing how often to water a new lawn can feel like a guessing game.
-Too much water can wash seeds away.
-Too little, and they won’t sprout at all.
+Planting a new lawn is an exciting project, but figuring out how often to water a new lawn can feel like a guessing game.
+Too much water can wash seeds away, while too little can prevent them from sprouting at all.

-We get it.
-After all the effort you put into seeding, it's frustrating to see patchy growth or bare spots.
-You want your lawn to thrive, not struggle to survive.
+After all the effort you put into seeding, it’s frustrating to end up with patchy growth or bare spots.
+You want your lawn to grow lush and healthy, not struggle to survive.

-In this guide, you’ll learn exactly how often and how much to water your new lawn, from day one through full establishment.
-You’ll also learn the best times to water, how to adjust for weather and soil type, and common mistakes to avoid.
+In this guide, you’ll learn exactly how often and how much to water your new lawn.
+You’ll also learn the best times to water, how to adjust for weather and soil conditions, and the most common mistakes to avoid.

 Key Takeaways

 Before you even spread a single seed, your soil needs the right amount of moisture.
 Pre-watering moistens soil deeply, activating fertilizers and creating favorable conditions for seed germination and strong root growth.
-It’s one of the most overlooked steps in lawn care, but it can make or break your germination results, especially in Buffalo’s unpredictable weather.
+It’s one of the most overlooked steps in lawn care, especially in regions with variable weather.

 Ensure that you do the following: